jundalisay/superb/content/en/faq.md

 {{< /r >}}

 {{< l ava="sp" >}}
-No. Superphysics upgrades science by adding metaphysics, similar to how Android is an upgrade of traditional phone operating systems by adding installable apps.
+No. Superphysics upgrades science by adding metaphysics, similar to how Android is an upgrade of cellphones by adding installable apps.

 Do we call a Samsung Android as a pseudo-Nokia 3310?
 {{< /l>}}